Warrenn/yamsm/README.md

 # Yet Another Modular State Management
 YAMSM is a modular state management framework.
 YAMSM attempts to reduce the boilerplate that plague state management frameworks by adopting an API first design approach.
 YAMSM is built to be framework agnostic.
+Take a look at the [Wiki](wiki/home.md)
 ## Getting Started
 ### Installation
 ```sh